 It's easy to see how this ability helps collaborative development.
 People need the freedom to try new things without feeling like they're interfering with others' work.
 Equally importantly, there are times when code needs to be isolated from the usual development churn, in order to get a bug fixed or a release stabilized (see the section called “Stabilizing a Release” and the section called “Maintaining Multiple Release Lines” in Chapter 7, Packaging, Releasing, and Daily Development) without worrying about tracking a moving target.
 At the same time, people need to be able to review and comment on experimental work, whether it's happening in the master branch or somewhere else.
 Treating branches as first-class, publishable objects makes all this possible.

 Use branches liberally, and encourage others to use them.
 But also make sure that a given branch is only active for as long as needed.
 Every active branch is a slight drain on the community's attention.
-Even those who are not working in a branch still maintain a peripheral awareness of what's going on in it.
-Such awareness is desirable, of course, and commit notices should be sent out for branch commits just as for any other commit.
-But branches should not become a mechanism for dividing the development community.
-With rare exceptions, the eventual goal of most branches should be to merge their changes back into the main line and disappear.
+Even those who are not working in a branch still stumble across it occasionally; it enters their peripheral awareness from time to time and draws some attention.
+Sometimes such awareness is desirable, of course, and commit notices should be sent out for branch commits just as for any other commit.
+But branches should not become a mechanism for dividing the development community's efforts.
+With rare exceptions, the eventual goal of most branches should be to merge their changes back into the main line and disappear, as soon as possible.

 Merging has an important corollary: never commit the same change twice.
 That is, a given change should enter the version control system exactly once.
 The revision (or set of revisions) in which the change entered is its unique identifier from then on.
 If it needs to be applied to branches other than the one on which it entered, then it should be merged from its original entry point to those other destinations—as opposed to committing a textually identical change, which would have the same effect in the code, but would make accurate bookkeeping and release management much harder.

 The same principle applies to reverting a change.
-If a change is withdrawn from the code, then the log message for the reversion should merely state that some specific revision(s) is being reverted, not describe the actual code change that results from the reversion, since the semantics of the change can be derived by reading the original log message and change.
-Of course, the reversion's log message should also state the reason why the change is being reverted, but it should not duplicate anything from the original change's log message.
-If possible, go back and edit the original change's log message to point out that it was reverted.
+If a change is withdrawn from the code, then the log message for the reversion should merely state that some specific revision(s) is being reverted, and explain why.
+It should not describe the semantic code change that results from the reversion, since that can be derived by consulting the original log message and change.
+(And if you're using a system in which editing past log messages is possible, such as Subversion, go back and edit the original change's log message to mention the future reversion.

 All of the above implies that you should use a consistent syntax for referring to changes.
 This is helpful not only in log messages, but in emails, the bug tracker, and elsewhere.
 In Git and Mercurial, the syntax is usually "commit bb2377" (where the commit hash code on the right is long enough to be unique in the relevant context); in Subversion, revision numbers are linearly incremented integers and the standard syntax for, say, revision 1729 is "r1729".
 In other systems, there is usually a standard syntax for expressing the changeset name.
 Whatever the appropriate syntax is for your system, encourage people to use it when referring to changes.
-Consistent expression of change names makes project bookkeeping much easier (as we will see in Chapter 6, Communications and Chapter 7, Packaging, Releasing, and Daily Development), and since a lot of the bookkeeping may be done by volunteers, it needs to be as easy as possible.
+Consistent expression of change names makes project bookkeeping much easier (as we will see in Chapter 6, Communications and Chapter 7, Packaging, Releasing, and Daily Development), and since a lot of this bookkeeping may be done by developers who must also use some different bookkeeping method for internal projects at their company, it needs to be as easy as possible.

 Exercising such tight control is usually unnecessary, and may even be harmful.
 Some projects simply use an honor system: when a person is granted commit access, even for a sub-area of the project, what they actually receive is the ability to commit anywhere in the master repository.
 They're just asked to keep their commits in their area.
 Remember that there is little real risk here: the repository provides an audit trail, and in an active project, all commits are reviewed anyway.
 If someone commits where they're not supposed to, others will notice it and say something.
 If a change needs to be undone, that's simple enough—everything's under version control anyway, so just revert.